TDL28/.github/profile/README.md

 ### Data Science
 - [H3](https://github.com/TDL28/uber-h3-example) - A simple example of using Uber's H3 library and geopandas to interact with data.
 (Jupyter Notebook)
+- [Multi-modal Embeddings](https://github.com/TDL28/Azure-OpenAI-Examples) - Using Azure and Langchain to convert images, audio, and video into vectors for the model to search.
+(Jupyter Notebook)

 ### Real Projects
 - [Flight Logs](https://github.com/TDL28/flight_logs) - a website built with flask that helps users store and parse blackbox flight logs (.BBL) files.
 (Flask/JavaScript)